 - Use a classic French terrine mold - a special loaf-shaped container with a weighted press (cover) that shapes the dessert from all sides.
 Or replace the terrine pan with a simple loaf tin covered with aluminum foil.

-You can keep the frozen chocolate terrine dessert in the freezer for up to two months.
+But you can keep the frozen dessert in the freezer for up to two months.
 Bring it to the refrigerator for 30 minutes before serving.

 Recipe FAQ